 The overall functionality is highly dependent on the technical features so here’s what you can expect from the most important ones:

-Pockets: a good pocket configuration with ten mesh-lined pockets as eight of them are deep pockets where you could store a hell of a lot of stuff – from tools and equipment to wallets, smartphones, keys, and anything else you can think of.
+Pockets: a great pocket configuration with ten mesh-lined pockets as eight of them are deep pockets where you could store a hell of a lot of stuff – from tools and equipment to wallets, smartphones, keys, and anything else you can think of.
 The two front hand pockets and two back pockets are deep and convenient.
 The configuration of the four tight pockets is as follows: there’s one zippered pocket and one pocket with a hook-and-loop flap on each leg.
 Interestingly, the two secure non-zippered (hook-and-loop) pockets look relatively small but they can fit a big smartphone or something similar in size.
 The last two, narrow pockets are placed inside the back pockets and can be used for storing small items.

 Articulation: articulated cut with pre-shaped knees and profiled back of the knee promotes ease of movement and mobility.
 The stretchy fabric also helps make the pants move with the wearer.